quicwg/ops-drafts/draft-ietf-quic-manageability.md

 hours for TCP, given that TCP is a connection-oriented protocol with well- defined closure semantics.

-Even though QUIC has explicitly been designed to improve robustness to NAT rebindings, which might look like a tempting feature to further reduce the UDP timeout and thereby minimize state, this is not recommended.
+Even though QUIC has explicitly been designed tolerate NAT rebindings, decreasing the NAT timeout is not recommended, as it may negatively impact application performance or incentivize endpoints to send very frequent keep-alive packets.
 Instead it is recommended, even when lower timers are used for other UDP traffic, to use a timer of at least two minutes for QUIC traffic.